-Your current situation can be depicted as "Duration" transforming into "Deliverance".
+Your current situation can be depicted as "Modesty" transforming into "The Army".

-In front of you lies "Thunder", representing movement, initiative, and action.
-Behind you lies "Wind" which transforms into "Water".
-That means that penetration and following are being transformed into danger and the unknown.
+In front of you lies "Mountain" which transforms into "Water".
+That means that stillness and obstruction are being transformed into danger and the unknown.
+Behind you lies "Earth", representing docility and receptivity.

 The Situation